How to: Configure RBAC for Internal/External Projects

 Configure the Director Role

-1. Click the Settings drop-down at the top right of the Unqork Designer Platform.
+1. At the top right of the Unqork Designer Platform, click Administration.

 Configure the Underwriting Supervisor Role

 Next, you'll create the Underwriting Supervisor role.
 This role sits below the Director in the hierarchy, so you'll set the Director as the Role Parent.
-This role is also a part of the Underwriting team, so you'll add that as a default Group.
+This role is also a part of the Underwriting team, so you'll add that as a default group.

 9. Click Add Role.